-Corridors are also provided for the femur channels.
+Corridors are also provided for the femur channels, See Table 18 section 8.7.
 These corridors are not a regulation requirement, they are a guide to advise on the expected performance of the femur.
 The accelerometer can be used for force calculation and the LCL provides information on elongation after rebound crossover of the knee.